MuseraIsaac/yolo/explanation.md

     -Avoid special characters: Refrain from using special characters like underscores, spaces, or colons in tag names.

     -Exercise caution with the latest tag: Avoid using the latest tag for images, unless absolutely necessary.

+# Ansible Playbook
+    Task 1: Install Git
+    -This task installs the Git version control software on the target system using the apt module.

+    Task 2: Clone application repository
+    -This task clones the YOLO application repository from the specified Git repository URL to the /opt/yolo directory on the target system using the git module.

+    Task 3: Install Docker
+    -This task installs Docker on the target system using the apt module.

+    Task 4: Install Docker Compose
+    -This task installs Docker Compose on the target system using the apt module.

+    Task 5: Build Docker image
+    -This task builds a Docker image for the YOLO application using the Dockerfile specified in the dockerfile variable and the source code in the /opt/yolo directory on the target system.
+The resulting Docker image is tagged with the name specified in the app_name variable and the latest tag using the docker_image module.

+    Task 6: Start Docker container
+    -This task starts a Docker container using the Docker image built in the previous task.
+The Docker container is named with the value of the app_name variable and is published on port 80 of the target system.
+The /opt/yolo/config directory on the target system is mounted as a volume in the Docker container to provide configuration files to the YOLO application.
+The docker_container module is used to execute this task.

+    Task 7: Configure application
+    -This task runs the configure.sh script in the Docker container to configure the YOLO application.
+The command module is used to execute this task.

+    Task 8: Verify application is running
+    -This task sends an HTTP GET request to http://192.168.33.10:80/ on the target system to verify that the YOLO application is running.
+The uri module is used to execute this task.
+If the request is successful (HTTP status code 200), the task completes successfully.
+If not, the task fails.